Menu

 Kelly Swindells, Principal at Valley College

 Kelly from Valley College will share her college’s rapid improvement journey responding to an identified need to develop the college learning support team which included the team’s ability to adapt support to different learning contexts.
 Kelly will talk through her experience of working with senior leaders to develop the college plan for the delivery of targeted CPD including the Natspec LSA training resource, how to quality assure support provided and how to measure the impact of support on learner outcomes.
-Participants will take away Kelly’s ‘quick wins’ as well as resources
+Participants will take away Kelly’s ‘quick wins’ as well as resources developed to support staff training.
+This session will be of interest to senior leaders and managers responsible for learning support staff and staff CPD and development.

 Empowering PMLD learners though technology